Mulberry Charlotte Russe

 BUYING A CLAYGATE PEARMAIN APPLE TREEE IN THE UK

 This is not an apple tree which you will find in any of the discount stores, indeed it is not often sold in many garden centres.
-It is however sold frequently online at a good number of established nurseries.
-We have negotiated a 10% discount for our readers on this apple tree variety at Victoriana Nursery (and all other goods sold there).
-Simply click on the link below and 10% will be deducted at the checkout on everything you purchase at Victoriana.
+It is however sold frequently online at a good number of established nurseries and is easily found online.

 SUMMARY CHARACTERISTICS OF CLAYGATE PEARMAIN